aparnajsnair91/kinora/docs/ProductVision.md

 * Mobile-first experience.
 * Simple and intuitive for every family member.
+* If a feature cannot be explained to a non-technical family member in under one minute, it's probably too complicated for the MVP.
 * Modular architecture that grows over time.
 * Privacy and security by design.
 * Solve real family problems before adding advanced features.